 Another cause of inflammation in the body is the ratio of omega 6 to omega 3 in the diet.
-Ideally, we would to keep this ratio below 5:1, and the closer to 1:1 the better; it's all about healthy vs unhealthy fats.
+Ideally, we would like to keep this ratio below 5:1, and the closer to 1:1 the better; it's all about healthy vs unhealthy fats.

 The colossal mistake that modern medicine has made is encouraging folk to go off all saturated fats and to change to polyunsaturated fats like sunflower oil; they are very high in omega-6.
 Thus the modern Western diet often has a ratio of 20:1 and even 60:1.

 To enhance this ratio, to decrease the generalised inflammation in your body, change to olive oil which is neutral in the omega stakes, and increase the omega 3 with fatty fish, freshly ground flaxseed and freshly cracked walnuts.

 For another take on this important issue read more from Dr Ben Kim's articles fat.

 My best tip of the day is to make your own hummus weekly and for that you need freshly ground cumin.
 It's so easy to take the Indian spice jeera, roast on a pan, grind it and use the powder in our authentic hummus recipe.
 It takes me only four minutes to make.

 What is betaine is probably not a question you have pondered long into the night!
 But a deficiency is the cause of serious chronic disease.
 There's some in fresh chili, though no one seems to be sure just how much.

-Leukotriene B4, or LTB4 for short, is a pro-inflammatory substance synthesised in the body from certain fats; it is found in white blood cells, dendritic cells that control our immune response, osteoclasts that break down bone, for example.
+Leukotriene B4, or LTB4 for short, is a pro-inflammatory substance synthesised in the body from certain fats; it is found in white blood cells, dendritic cells that control our immune response, and osteoclasts that break down bone, for example.
 In short, diabetes and LTB4 is a vitally important subject.